The Foundational Pose as a Selection Mechanism for the Design of Tool-Wielding Multi-Finger Robotic Hands: Methods

 \section{Methods}

 Designing tool-wielding multi-finger hands is challenging in general.
-To scope the problem, we make the following assumptions: 1) the hand will wield 0-DoF, rigid clay sculpting tools with known cylindrical geometries, 2) the tools experience inertial forces significantly smaller than the tool-hand and the tool-workpiece interaction forces; or equivalently, the tools have negligible masses.
-With these assumptions, we solve the problem in sequential phases.
+To scope the problem, we make the following assumptions: 1) The hand will wield zero-degree-of-freedom (0-DoF), rigid clay sculpting tools with known cylindrical geometries.
+2) The tools experience inertial forces significantly smaller than the tool-hand and the tool-workpiece interaction forces; or equivalently, the tools have negligible masses.